VeriComms

 Connecting science & communication

-Public health communicators often have limited time and budgets to fight health misinformation.
-To address this, Science to People is building VeriComms, an AI-powered tool that helps them quickly create trustworthy content using vetted scientific sources.
+Public health communicators have limited time and budgets to fight health misinformation.
+To address this, Science to People is building VeriComms, an AI-powered tool that helps them create trustworthy content using vetted scientific sources.

 The Problem

-Poor layouts make it hard for communicators to find key information like information sources, and limited features make collaboration difficult.
+Poor layouts make it hard for communicators to find key information like sources, and limited features make collaboration difficult.

 The Solution